Overview

 6. Abide by the managing agency’s rules.

-7. No drugs or alcohol prior to, or during, your trip.
+7. No drugs or alcohol prior to, or during, your trip.; alcohol is allowed in moderation in camp on overnight trips.

 8. Minimize your impact on the environment.

-9. Wear the issued and properly–fitted Personal Flotation Device (PFD) at all times when in the boats or swimming.
+9. Wear the OARS-issued and properly–fitted Personal Flotation Device (PFD) at all times when in the boats or swimming.
 Wear a helmet when required.

 10. Your children are your responsibility!

-The information below is subject to when your trip takes place.
+We want you to be prepared and comfortable for your trip.
+Below you’ll find some general tips for how to dress and what to pack and a comprehensive packing checklist.
 The need for warm weather or cold weather items should be based on a reliable weather forecast leading up to your trip.

-Clothing for physical activity should be quick-drying and made of merino wool or synthetics.
-Warmth and comfort are the main objectives with this outline.
+Clothing for physical activity should be quick-drying and made of synthetics or merino wool.
+Warmth and comfort are the main objectives of this outline.
 Weather conditions can vary considerably.
 It’s important to dress in layers so that you can maintain a comfortable body temperature no matter what Mother Nature may have in store.
 The inner base layer should move perspiration outside, where it can evaporate.
 The intermediate layer should insulate while the outside layer should act as a barrier to wind and rain.

 Clothing